Mengting-Maggie-Yuan/warming-network-complexity-stability/README.md

 - Supplementary Figure 9: MENAP - Global Network properties, or through R package igraph
 - Supplementary Figure 10: FastSpar - Stephen C Watts, Scott C Ritchie, Michael Inouye, Kathryn E Holt, FastSpar: rapid and scalable correlation estimation for compositional data, Bioinformatics, Volume 35, Issue 6, 15 March 2019, Pages 1064–1066, https://doi.org/10.1093/bioinformatics/bty734, and MENAP - Global Network properties, or through R package igraph

-## Instructions for input data used in the code:
+## Instructions for input data used in the code

 - Fig3_and_S7.stability
 <b>CorrelationMatrix_Y14_W.txt</b>: correlation matrix downloaded from MENAP, an upper triangle showing correlation values of OTU pairs, without header row or column names.
 The order of OTUs can also be downloaded from MENAP.
 Note that only OTUs occur more than 12 in 24 samples are included in correlation calculation in this study.
 Sample data is from Year 2014 warming plots.